USA Funerals

 Average Costs by Service Type

-To understand your budget, it is essential to distinguish between the various levels of service offered by North Carolina funeral homes.
+To understand your budget, it is key to distinguish between the various levels of service offered by North Carolina funeral homes.

 1. Traditional Full-Service Burial ($8,136): This is the "standard" American funeral.
 It typically includes the professional services of the funeral director, embalming, dressing, use of the facility for viewing and a ceremony, a hearse, and a mid-range casket.
 Note that this often does not include the cemetery plot or a grave liner/vault.